Servicerobotics-Ulm/SmartDBE/README.md

 ```

 ### [3a] SmartAAS
-:information_source: In case you have chosen Option B in step [1] above, SmartAAS comes pre-installed.
+:information_source: In case you have chosen Option A in step [1] above, SmartAAS comes pre-installed.

 * Copy Folder "SmartAASbox" to "$HOME/SOFTWARE/smartsoft"
 ```sh